GlobeProgger/docs/TCM-Sec/Kioptrix/Flow.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 Warning: Permanently added '10.0.2.4' (RSA) to the list of known hosts. kali@10.0.2.4's password:
 ```

-> No banner with further infos sadly
+> No banner with further infos, sadly

 ## Research